Symplectic resolution of orbifolds with homogeneous isotropy: Symplectic form on the resolution of the normal bundle

 \end{proof}

 In \cite{Th2} it is given a construction of a symplectic form on the total space of a fiber bundle with symplectic base and compact symplectic fibers, once we know the existence of a cohomology class that restricts to the cohomology class of the sympletic form on the fibers.
 We have to do a slight extension to a case with non-compact symplectic fiber.
-We start with a lemma.